Nearby Special Lagrangians: Fukaya Categories

-We introduce now the moduli spaces of pseudoholomorphic discs.
-Let $L_0,\cdots,L_k\sb X$ be $k+1$ underlying Lagrangians in $\cC(X).$ \begin{dfn} We denote by $\cM(L_1,\cdots,L_k;L_0)$ the compactified moduli space of finite-area stable pseudoholomorphic discs in $X$ with $k+1$ boundary points, whose corresponding segments are ordered counterclockwise and lifted to $L_0,\cdots,L_k.$
+Let $J$ be a compatible almost complex structure on $X$ in the sense of Definition \ref{dfn:Liouv}.
+We introduce now the moduli spaces of $J$-holomorphic discs.
+Let $L_0,\cdots,L_k\sb X$ be $k+1$ underlying Lagrangians in $\cC(X).$ \begin{dfn}\l{dfn: hol curves} We denote by $\cM(L_1,\cdots,L_k;L_0)$ the compact moduli space of finite-area stable $J$-holomorphic discs in $X$ with $k+1$ boundary points, whose corresponding segments are ordered counterclockwise and lifted to $L_0,\cdots,L_k.$ More precisely, for each genus-zero prestable bordered Riemann surface $\Si$ we choose a continuous map $S^1\to \d\Si$ as Akaho--Joyce do \cite[Definition 4.1]{AJ}; this is essentially unique.
+We distinguish $L_1,\dots,L_k$ and $L_0$ because the evaluations maps, which we will define shortly in \eq{ev_i}, are different.